 Required Application process and material

-which describes your educational background and professional work experience, participation in continuing education, and publications you have authored.
+A RÉSUMÉ or CURRICULUM VITA which describes your educational background, professional work experience in ministry, continuing education you have completed, and publications you have authored.

-5-6 typed, double spaced pages.
+AN ORIGINAL ESSAY of 5-6 typed, double-spaced pages.
 This essay should include:

 *A brief description of your understanding and practice of Christian ministry.
 How did you come to be in this ministry?
 Describe your setting (parish, diocesan administration, college or university, etc.).

 *An assessment of your academic abilities and preparation for graduate level study.
 Give examples of your academic work thus far.
 What was your major area of academic interest?
 What original research have you done in this field of study?

 *A clear statement of your educational goals that can be directly related to a course of study offered at Virginia Theological Seminary.
 What do you hope to achieve while at Virginia Seminary and which areas of study and courses will help you achieve those goals (please refer to the VTS course catalog found on the VTS website for a list of courses offered at VTS)